TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/DefinitionLists.rst

 As a result the rendered html construct will look like `<dl class="dl-parameters">...</dl>`.
 The first line of the description is used for multiple "keyword: value" explanations.
 As a separator we are using the vertical bar.
-And we are using a special textrole "sep" (for separator) for it.
+And we are using a special text role "sep" (for separator) for it.
 As a result it will be rendered as `<span class="sep">|</span>`.
-The "keyword:" part is marked up specially as well just to give it the ":aspect:" textrole Our css uses the classes to give the whole construct a nice styling.
+The "keyword:" part is marked up specially as well just to give it the ":aspect:" text role Our css uses the classes to give the whole construct a nice styling.

 Attention:

-The textroles `ascpect` and `sep` (for separator) need to be defined.
+The text roles `ascpect` and `sep` (for separator) need to be defined.
 The usual way of defining them is by having these lines in the :file:`Documentation/Includes.rst.txt` file.
 Add these lines::

    .. role:: aspect (emphasis)
    .. role:: sep (strong)

-Sphinx already comes with standard textroles 'emphasis' and 'strong'. 'aspect' and 'sep' inherit their properties and are further specialized.
+Sphinx already comes with standard text roles 'emphasis' and 'strong'. 'aspect' and 'sep' inherit their properties and are further specialized.

 Example 3: Nicely Styled Though Labels Interfere